 How much: From 2014-15 to 2018-19 the Government will provide $3.2 billion

-Implementing the Australian Government’s commitment to start the detailed planning necessary to build or augment existing water infrastructure, including dams, pipelines or managed aquifer recharge, the fund was announced in the White Paper on Developing Northern Australia and the Agricultural Competitiveness White Paper.
+The National Water Infrastructure Development Fund (the fund) implements the Australian Government’s commitment to start the detailed planning necessary to build or augment existing water infrastructure, including dams, pipelines or managed aquifer recharge.
+This will help secure the nation’s water supplies and deliver regional economic development benefits for Australia, while also protecting our environment.

 How much: $50 million (for this component)